Currency: GBP

 Rachet Blocks

-The sheave design on a ratchet block is different to the smooth, rounded finish on a standard plain or roller bearing block.
+The sheave design on a ratchet block differs from the smooth, rounded finish on a standard plain or roller-bearing block.
 Ratchet sheaves are typically designed with eight-sided facets (they look a little bit like shallow gypsy wheel pockets).
 These facets (flat angled surfaces) grip the line when the ratchet is working under load.

 The ratchet works like a socket wrench or the internal workings of a sheet winch.
 There are ratchet pawls which drop into teeth as the sheave rotates.
 This is what makes the distinctive clicking noise.
 When rotation is ceased, the ratchet pawl engages the aligned tooth and holds a share of the load, using the friction created between the rope and the faceted sheave.

-Ratchet blocks are aimed at making it easier for crew to haul in, hand hold and adjust lines while they are subjected to loads which would otherwise be impossible to physically manage.
-They also allow lines that are cleated under extreme tension to be eased, without jumping out and ripping through your hands as soon as the jammer is released.
+Ratchet blocks make it easier for your crew to haul in, manually hold and adjust lines, which would otherwise be impossible to physically manage under load.
+They also allow lines cleated under extreme tension to be eased without jumping out and ripping through your hands as soon as the jammer is released.

-On dinghies, dayboats and small yachts, ratchet blocks counteract the need for jamming cleats on jib, spinnaker and mainsheets, although a jammer may still be necessary, to free your hands for e.g. adjusting control lines or giving your fingers a much needed rest !
+On dinghies, dayboats and small yachts, ratchet blocks counteract the need for jamming cleats on jib, spinnaker and mainsheets.
+However, a jammer may still be necessary to free your hands, for, e.g. adjusting control lines or giving your fingers a much-needed rest!

 On larger yachts, they offer extra control for trimming the spinnaker on a winch.